Polite Issue 3

 A Polite Primer

-Conceived on a Ferris wheel, gestated painfully in the sweltering East, birthed to little fanfare and nonexistent expectations, Polite is a print journal of arcana, deadpannery, and cultural criticism, nominally dedicated to the examination and deconstruction of that which vulgarians dub “the American dream."
-Poised at the vanguard of the new thoughtfulness, with a keen sense of the essential and the absurd, Polite is a lifestyle magazine for readers with truly extraordinary lifestyles.
+Conceived on a Ferris wheel, gestated painfully in the sweltering East, birthed to little fanfare and nonexistent expectations, Polite is a print journal of arcana, deadpannery, and cultural criticism, nominally dedicated to the examination and deconstruction of that which vulgarians dub "the American dream."
+It is generally interesting and rarely available.

 Please address all general inquiries about the magazine to editors @ politemag dot com.
 If you are interested in distributing, stocking, or advertising in Polite, please contact Robin Zinter at biz @ politemag dot com.